PaulSchmidtGit/Heritability/Alternative Heritability Measures/README.md

 # Alternative Estimation Methods for H² on Entry-Mean Basis
 There are several alternative estimation methods for broad-sense and narrow-sense heritability on an entry-mean basis.
-Please see our paper for more information:
+Please see our articles for more information:

 > P. Schmidt, J. Hartung, J. Rath and H.-P. Piepho.
 2018.
 Estimating broad-sense heritability with unbalanced data from agricultural cultivar trials.
-Crop Science **forthcoming**
+Crop Science **in revision**
+> P. Schmidt, J. Hartung and H.-P. Piepho.
+2018.
+Heritability in plant breeding on a genotype-difference basis.
+Genetics **forthcoming**

 ### Based on 4 different mixed model functions
 * `asreml()` of the R-package [ASReml-R Version 3.0](https://www.vsni.co.uk/software/asreml-r/)